Samye: The Great Samye Debate

-The great debate of the Council of Lhasa between the two principal debators or dialecticians, Moheyan and Kamalaśīla is narrated and depicted in a specific cham dance once held annually at Kumbum Monastery in Qinghai.
+A commemorative annual cham dance is held at Kumbum Monastery in Amdo (Ch.
+Qinghai) when the great debate of the two principal debators or dialecticians, Mahayana (Moheyan) and Kamalaśīla is narrated and depicted.

 Influences

 The 18th century Puning Temple built by the Qianlong Emperor of Qing China in Chengde, Hebei was modeled after Samye.

 Architectural features of the monastery and their history

 Samye Monastery is laid out on the shape of a giant mandala; in its center lies the main temple representing the legendary Mount Meru.
 Other buildings stand at the corners and cardinal points of the main temple, representing continents and other features of tantric Buddhist cosmology.
+The three-storied main building has been designed with the first floor in Indian style, the second in Chinese style and the third in Khotanese (Tibetan) style.
+The original building was completed in 780 CE.

 In corners are 4 chörtens - white, red, green (or blue) and black.